|

 construction, environmental assessments and industrial site selection.
 Today, company expertise

-covers a wide variety of civil engineering fields and heavy construction, and operates in the
+covers a wide variety of civil engineering fields, and operates in the

 United States and Internationally.